 What is Go Green?

 Here at Skills we’re committed to sustainable tourism and doing all we can to limit our impact on the environment.
-During 2014 we’ve made it our mission to Go Green and reduce our carbon footprint by cutting waste and working smarter.
+During 2020 we’re making it our mission to Go Green and reduce our carbon footprint by cutting waste and working smarter.
 Through our Go Green programme everyone – from our headquarters and shops to our colleagues on the road – will be making both small and major changes to the way they operate.

 1. What have we done to Go Green today?